“I love the work. I love the people I work with. I hope other people like it. It’s a nice way to make a living.”

 The first Interview VoicesFILM will ever post.

-Intelligent, insightful, enjoys the smell of high octane gasoline, is a natural writer and above all else…is one hell of a nice guy.
+Buffa’s voice is a strong one.
+He’s intelligent, insightful, does his homework, also enjoys the smell of high octane gasoline, is a natural writer and above all else…is one hell of a nice guy.

 Onto the show.